anomic30/Storz/server/README.md

 # Steps to get the API keys

-We are using Infura's IPFS API and dedicated gateway to connect seamlessly and reliably to the IPFS network.
+We are using [Infura's IPFS API](https://docs.infura.io/infura/networks/ipfs) and its dedicated gateway to connect seamlessly and reliably to the IPFS network.
 Therefore we need the required API keys from their website.

 Lets grab the API keys...

-### 1. Sign-up and log in to [infura.io]("https://infura.io/").
+### 1. Sign-up and log in to [infura.io](https://infura.io/).
 After logging in, go to your dashboard.
 <img src="https://user-images.githubusercontent.com/63467479/190861769-991597fb-ed03-4138-ba84-ea7cc6397b2a.png">

 ### 2. Click on the Create New Key button on the top right corner.
 Choose IPFS as network and provide a name to your key.